The perfect pie to sustain you on a cold evening.

 - Pat the meat dry with kitchen paper.

 - Heat 1 tbsp of the oil in a deep casserole dish or ovenproof pan, then add the meat and cook until nicely browned all over.

-- Sprinkle on the flour and stir in well, let the flour catch slightly, this helps to give the stew a nice colour and flavour.
+- Sprinkle on the flour, and stir well let the flour catch slightly.
+This helps to give the stew a nice colour and flavour.

-- Add enough boiling water to barely cover the stew.
+- Add enough boiling water to just cover the stew.

 - Season well with salt and pepper and bring to a gentle simmer.

-- Cover with a tight-fitting lid and place in the pre heated oven and cook for 1½ hours, nice and gently.
+- Cover with a tightfitting lid, and place in the preheated oven cook for 1½ hours, nice and gently.

 - Once cooked, remove from the oven and cool.

 - Roll out the pastry and line a 24cm 5cm deep pie dish, allow 2cm extra.

 - Cut off any excess pastry, then egg the pie dish top.
 Use the excess to line the top of the dish.